eguidotti/torchabc/README.md

 model.eval(on='test')
 ```

 where `on` is the name of the dataloader to evaluate on.
-This should be one of the keys in [`dataloaders`](https://github.com/eguidotti/atorch/tree/main?tab=readme-ov-file#dataloaders-the-dataloaders-for-training-and-evaluation).
+This should be one of the keys in the `dataloaders`.
 This method returns a dictionary containing the evaluation metrics.

 ### Inference